SnapGen++: Unleashing Diffusion Transformers for Efficient High-Fidelity Image Generation on Edge Devices: Additional Illustration of Blockwise Neighborhood Attention

 \section{Additional Illustration of Blockwise Neighborhood Attention}

 In \cref{fig:supp_bna}, we illustrate BNA under different configurations.
-Specifically, configurations (b) and (c) in BNA produce spatial neighbor coverage similar to the standard self-attention mask with three spatial neighbors in (a), while configurations (e) and (f) correspond closely to the five-neighbor case in (d).
+Specifically, configurations (b) and (c) in BNA produce spatial neighbor coverage similar to the standard neighborhood attention with three token-level spatial neighbors in (a), while configurations (e) and (f) correspond closely to the five-neighbor case in (d).
 By adjusting the block number $b$ and neighborhood radius $r$, one can flexibly control the sparsity of BNA to balance computational efficiency and representational fidelity.
 In our experiments setting we set $b$ to 16 and $r$ to 1, essentially yields \textit{9} spatial neighbor tokens at $1024^2$ resolution.